How to perform Manual Mobile Testing?

-The mobile industry is constantly growing at a rapid pace.
-According to Statista, 54% of the total users worldwide use mobile devices as compared to desktops.
-Tech giants like Samsung, Google, Apple, and others continue to roll out new Android and iOS devices at ever-increasing speeds.
-Constant growth in mobile usage has also led to organizations focusing on developing apps to cater to their user base.
+The mobile industry is constantly growing rapidly and parallelly, giving rise to mobile testing challenges.
+According to Statista, 60.21% of users worldwide use mobile devices compared to desktops as of November 2022.
+Tech giants like Samsung, Google, and Apple continue to roll out new Android and iOS devices at ever-increasing speeds.
+Constant mobile usage growth has also led organizations to focus on developing apps to cater to their user base.

-With the massive device fragmentation existing currently, two things have become major concerns for all QAs:
+With the massive device fragmentation existing currently, significant concerns for QA are:

 - Will the developed app perform seamlessly across all the latest Android and iOS devices?

-- Will the developed app be compatible with older versions of operating systems running on Android and iOS?
+- Will the mobile app be compatible with older versions of OS running on Android and iOS?

-This article will focus on both these concerns and discuss how testing mobile applications manually can play a key role in agile development.
+This article will focus on both these concerns and discuss how manual mobile testing can play a crucial role in agile development.
 It will also explain how one can carry out online manual app testing.

-There are 2 methods on how QAs test mobile applications manually on different Android and iOS devices:
+There are two effective methods QAs perform manual mobile application testing on different Android and iOS devices.

 This is one of the easiest ways.
 There is no better option than to test your mobile apps on a real device cloud that offers an extensive range of Android and iOS mobile devices.

 QAs can leverage platforms like BrowserStack that provide a diverse range of real Android and iOS mobile devices for testing mobile applications manually.
 Performing app testing on real devices will help QAs to simulate app behavior in real-world conditions.

 Learn More: How to Analyze Data to Predict Device Coverage